NMF-earth/nmf-app/contributing.md

 - Write stories for new components.
 If you don't know how to do that, write a todo like previously shown.
 - Update tests / stories if you change anything
 - Run `yarn lint` to make sure that your code passes linting.
 - Naming and folder structure is _really_ important.
-Have a look to the current code and see how it's done 😉
+Have a look at the current code and see how it's done 😉
 - Do not reinvent the wheel : if you want to add a library like lodash instead of ramda, open a ticket first so we can discuss it.

 The `import ... from '...';` at the top of files follow some rules: